What is Chromotherapy?

 Color works through and in us, in every nerve, cell, gland and muscle.
 It shines in our auras and radiates upon us from the sun.
 Color is an active power, exerting a tremendous influence on our consciousness, soul and spirit.

 Within our body, our organs, muscles, cells and nerves all have a level of vibration.
 When our body becomes out of balance, disease occurs.
 Each color has its own frequency and vibration.
-Through extensive research, we know that color and light will help bring our physical and emotional systems into balance.
+A study published by the National Institutes of Health, saw significant improved skin complexion and feeling through light therapy.

 What the Chromotherapy Colors Mean